sestaton/Pairfq/README.md

         -h|help           :       Print a usage statement.
         -m|man            :       Print the full documentation.

 Running the command `perl pairfq.pl -m` will print the full documentation.

 **EXPECTED FORMATS**

-The input will be two files (i.e., forward and reverse) in [FASTA](http://en.wikipedia.org/wiki/FASTA_format) or [FASTQ](http://en.wikipedia.org/wiki/FASTQ_format) format that are expected to have reads out of order due to quality trimming.
+The input will be in (i.e., forward and reverse) in [FASTA](http://en.wikipedia.org/wiki/FASTA_format) or [FASTQ](http://en.wikipedia.org/wiki/FASTQ_format) format that are expected to have reads out of order due to quality trimming.
 It is fine if the input files are compressed (with either gzip or bzip2).

 Currently, data from the Casava pipeline version 1.4 are supported.
 For example,